 The dw-link suspension platform provides an incredible combination of climbing and downhill performance.
 Its combination of modern geometry, a stiff lightweight carbon chassis, and 120mm of ultra efficient dw-link travel, means it’s equally happy popping off bonus lines as it is crushing all day epics.

-What to Look for in a Beginner’s Bike
+What to Look for in an entry-level Bike

-Your mountain bike adventures will take you to a million cool places, but you have to start at the beginning: choosing a bike.
+Your mountain bike adventures will take you to a million cool places, but you have to start at the beginning: choosing am entry-level bike.

 While you’re shopping, here are a few basic things to consider in order to get a safe and exciting set of wheels: